james-o-dev/bitburner-scripts/README.md

 ### Early Game

-When you have just started out (or you have destroyed a BitNode) you will not have enough RAM to `run run.js`.
+When you have just started (before destroying the first BitNode) you will not have enough RAM to `run run.js`.

 Instead, use `run early-run.js [target]`; Overall it is less RAM-efficient, but the main script is small enough to fit in your starting RAM.